Tendency film

+History and themes

-Tendency films are commercial melodramas led by working-class or lower middle-class protagonists, in contrast to the documentaries produced by the Proletarian Film League of Japan.
-Daisuke Itō's jidaigeki films increasingly featured heroes in revolt against the social system of historical Japan, beginning with Servant (1927) and culminating with Man-Slashing, Horse-Piercing Sword (1929).
-Tomu Uchida's A Living Puppet is the story of an "insincere but talented man who cannot survive within the structure of a capitalist society."
-Behold This Mother (1930) crossed the tendency film over with the genre of haha-mono, films which promoted the role of the mother.
-Reviews noted the use of editing to contrast the lives of the wealthy antagonists against those of the protagonists (their social conditions portrayed in a manner comparable to social realism).
-However, because Soviet films such as Battleship Potemkin and Mother were refused entry to Japan, tendency films showed little influence from Soviet montage.
+Tendency films were melodramas aimed at the mainstream commercial market, in contrast to the documentaries produced by the Proletarian Film League of Japan, and often featured proletarian protagonists set against upper-class counterparts.
+Daisuke Itō's jidaigeki (period drama) films had increasingly featured heroes in revolt against the social system of historical Japan, including Servant (1927) and Man-Slashing, Horse-Piercing Sword (1929).
+Left-wing literature was another influence on the genre, with films such as A Living Puppet and What Made Her Do It? being adaptations of realist shingeki plays.
+Tomu Uchida's A Living Puppet was the story of an "insincere but talented man who cannot survive within the structure of a capitalist society."
+Behold This Mother crossed the tendency film over with the genre of haha-mono, films which promoted the role of the mother.
+While Soviet films such as Battleship Potemkin and Mother had been refused entry to Japan, Mizoguchi's Metropolitan Symphony showed the influence of Soviet cinema and its montage.

 Due to the pre-existing Peace Preservation Law in Japan, tendency films were censored since the first developments of the genre.
-Despite winning the Kinema Junpo Best One award in 1929, Masahiro Makino's Street of Masterless Samurai was cut severely.
+Despite winning the Kinema Junpo Award for Best Film of the Year in 1929, Masahiro Makino's Street of Masterless Samurai was cut severely.
 Tomu Uchida's intended follow-up to A Living Puppet, The Bluebird, was halted by censors altogether.
 Kenji Mizoguchi's Metropolitan Symphony won accolades abroad, but a cut version was shown in Japan: a contemporary Kinema Junpo review complained that "In the uncensored version of the film, the life of the bourgeois is shown as one of deception, corruption, and idle leisure...
 The contrast between the bourgeois life and proletarian life has been destroyed."